blazium-engine/blazium-docs/tutorials/editor/project_manager.rst

 1. Click the **Create** button on the top-left of the window.
 2. Give the project a name, then open the file browser using the **Browse** button, and choose an empty folder on your computer to save the files.
-Alternatively, you can enable **Create Folder** option to automatically createa new sub-folder with the project name, following the directory naming convention set in the settings.
+Alternatively, you can enable **Create Folder** option to automatically create a new sub-folder with the project name, following the directory naming convention set in the settings.
 An empty folder will show a green tick on the right.
 3. Select one of the renderers (this can also be changed later).